JChrisMarek-edu/5-13-Activity/README.md

 1. What were the new things you learned in this activity?
     I learned how to work with Heroku.
+I learned how difficult getting separate services to cooperate can be.
+I learned that a procfile is how Heroku knows what commands to run in order to start the application.

 2. What is the purpose of the `seed.js` program?
     The `seed.js` file is used to populate the initial values of the system.
 In this case the `seed.js` program creates the initial transactions stored in the database.
 The transactions are created by attribute values being randomly selected from the tables inside `seed.js`.